tqre/pinephone-arch/README.md

 - p-boot bootloader by Megous
 - optimized PinePhone kernel from Megous
-- stock Arch Linux ARM to start with:
+- needs stock Arch Linux ARM and some setup to start with:
   - https://xnux.eu/howtos/install-arch-linux-arm.html
-- git and base-devel packages are needed

 All bootloader related files are installed to /p-boot -directory.

-TODO:
+**Use with care** - The PKGBUILD comes with pacman hooks that overwrite your boot partition!

+## How to use:
+On your Pinephone with Arch Linux ARM:
-- install kernel modules
+- install git and base-devel
-- update initramfs
+- git clone this repo
+- cd to repo and run makepkg
-- write detailed install instructions
+- use pacman -U to install the package

 ## References:
 - https://xnux.eu/index.html